 Annual Fee: $95

-Bonus: 75,000 points when you spend $4,000 over the first three months of card ownership.
-For most, this is worth at least $750.
+Bonus: 75,000 points when you spend $5,000 over the first three months of card ownership.
+This is worth at least $750.
 The bonus on this card changes frequently but should be at least 60,000.

 Spending reward: 3x (restaurants), 2x (travel), 1x (other)